 Fall and Spring

 A full-time course load in fall and spring semesters is enrollment in 9-13 credit hours.
 A student may register for up to 16 hours only by submitting to the Registrar’s Office a Scheduling Overload Form approved by the student’s college dean and sent to the Registrar for processing.
-This form does not need to be sent to the Graduate School.
+This form must be sent to the Registrar.
+It does not require Graduate School approval.

 A student may not schedule courses offered on campus and in external programs concurrently whereby the maximum number of credits that may be earned in a semester or term is exceeded.